bajo1207/Integration-Tests-on-Serverless-Platforms/README.md

    func init
    ```
    2. Create a [CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/) database, with partition `key = id`
-   3. Go to the created Azure Functions Application and add the a cosmos key and url to the applications settings parameters
+   3. Go to the created Azure Functions Application and add the cosmos key and URL to the applications settings parameters
    4. Download the Azure Functions plugin for VS code and download the local.settings.json
    5. Replace the local.settings.json in the [python_container](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/python_container) with the local.settings.json just downloaded